joshbegley/nyt-latest/README.md

 `The Supreme Court decision puts the court in line with the views of a majority of Americans.`\
 https://www.nytimes.com/2026/06/30/us/politics/birthright-citizenship-polls.html

-**House G.O.P.
-Revolt Blocks Pentagon Bill**\
+**G.O.P.
+Revolt Paralyzes the House, Stalling Trump Agenda**\
-`Ultraconservative lawmakers refused to back a critical procedural measure as they pressed for action on voting legislation championed by President Trump.`\
+`A Republican blockade derailed a Pentagon policy bill and other legislation as the far right pressed for action on a voting bill championed by President Trump.`\
 https://www.nytimes.com/2026/06/30/us/politics/republicans-house-defense-elections-save-america.html

 **Court Halts Pentagon Rule Requiring Escorts for Journalists**\